Sharp bounds for max-sliced Wasserstein distances: Max-sliced 2-Wasserstein distance

 Then $\mu$ is symmetric.

 We need to show that the left hand side of (\ref{mainsamplinglbonerestateeq}) is at least each of the two terms on the right hand side.
 So the proof has two parts.
 The first part of the proof is similar to the proofs of Proposition \ref{lbthm} and Corollary \ref{lbthmhilbert}.
+Since the max-sliced $2$-Wasserstein distance $W_{2,1}$ is at least the max-sliced $1$-Wasserstein $W_{1,1}$, it suffices to bound $W_{1,1}$ from below.
 Let $\mathbb{R}_{+}^{d}=\{(v_{1},\ldots,v_{d}):\,v_{1},\ldots,v_{d}\geq 0\}$.
 By considering the 1-Lipschitz function $f(t)=|t|$, we have

 where $\mathrm{abs}(X_{i})$ is the vector for which we take absolute value on each entry of $X_{i}$.
 (Since $X_{i}$ is distributed according to $\mu$, the vector $X_{i}$ actually has only one nonzero entry.)
 So